ndigirigijohn/cardano-common-scripts/README.md

 Have a useful snippet?
 Add it!

 1. Fork the repository
-2. Add your snippet (both Lucid and cardano-cli versions)
+2. Add your snippet (both JavaScript and cardano-cli versions)
 3. Test it on preprod
 4. Update SNIPPETS.md
 5. Submit a pull request